 Recommendation IX(A): NOAA (in cooperation with NASA) should develop a long-range plan for the federal role in operational Earth remote sensing.
-To the maximum degree possible rightis plan should facilitate common use of spacecraft and data-handling systems by institutions (public and private) that mount Earth remote sensing programs.
+To the maximum degree possible, this plan should facilitate common use of spacecraft and data-handling systems by institutions (public and private) that mount Earth remote sensing programs.
 To help control costs, the number of special-purpose satellites must be held to a minimum.

 The coordination between NASA's EOS and NOAA's POES system has made a significant step in this direction and incorporates many of the principles given in this finding.
-Although substantial portions of the EOS program, especially the ground segments, are benefitting from the coordinated effort, a comprehensive long-range plan between NASA and NOAA has not yet been Assessment of Satellite Earth Observation Programsae 1991
+Although substantial portions of the EOS program, especially the ground segments, are benefitting from the coordinated effort, a comprehensive long-range plan between NASA and NOAA has not yet been developed.